gardener/gardener/docs/usage/shoot_access.md

 # Shoot_access.md

-There are several scenarios where end-user would like to access shoot cluster.
-There are several options available to user to access the shoot cluster.
+Following options are available for end-users to access the shoot cluster :

 ## Static token kubeconfig :